 Question 10:

-Snowflakes come in many beautiful forms
+Snowflakes come in many

 The highlighted word 'beautiful' is an adjective.
 An adjective modifies a noun or pronoun.